-Writing a Music Press Release: A journalist may get hundreds of emails each day all from people with a music press release attached.
-They can’t possibly go through all of them so your email needs to stand out from the crowd to have a chance of gaining their interest.
+Music journalists can get hundreds of emails each day all from people with a music press release attached.
+There is no way they could possibly go through all of them so your email needs to stand out from the crowd to have a chance of gaining their interest.

 Here are a few ways to go about this:

 - Take the time to call up the publication/radio station to speak to the person you will be contacting.
 Get their name and check all details you have are correct, if not send the music press release again.
-This simple phone call will allow you to introduce yourself and maybe leave an impression so they remember you when your email gets to them.
+This simple phone call will allow you to introduce yourself and maybe leave an impression.
+This way, they remember you when your email gets to them.

 - After you send the music press release, drop them a call to check they received it.
 Don’t do this right away, but if you don’t hear anything for a few days it may jog the journalist’s memory to go back to it!
 Try and get a straight answer from them in regards to knowing if they will use your press release.
 Be careful to get the balance right between being keen and hassling them.
 They can be persuaded just like any human, but they can also get irritated.